dannyv7/Garden-of-Sinners/README.md

 - After a certain amount of time a boss fight will trigger - defeating the boss ends the mini game

 Implementation of Game Mechanics:
+- System clock ran at 80MHz
-- Three tiers of enemies existed as well as a boss enemy, each spawning at different intervals controlled by SysTick_Timer which ran at a rate of 80MHz
+- Three tiers of enemies existed as well as a boss enemy, each spawning at different intervals controlled by Timer2A
 - No memory heap was used therefore only a set amount of enemies could exist at a time.
 Different enemy types were represented as different structs
-- SysTick_Timer also controlled the rate at which enemies attacked and moved
+- Timer2A also controlled the rate at which enemies attacked and moved
-- Enemy attacks were treated as structs as well, and moved accordingly to SysTick_Timer
+- Enemy attacks were treated as structs as well, and moved accordingly to Timer2A
-- All enemies and enemy attacks had hitboxes that determined whether the player's attacks hit them and whether they hit the player character or not
-This was done using pixel math based on the (x, y) positions of the various game objects
+- All enemies and enemy attacks had hitboxes that determined whether the player's attacks hit them and whether they hit the player character or not using pixel math based on the (x, y) positions of the various game objects
 - All characters and their various attacks were represented with sprites which were output to the attached LCD at their appropriate pixel positions on the screen